Explicit Semiclassical Resonances from Many Delta Functions: Further numerical examples and code

 \begin{example} While the choice of $C_j \neq 0$ has no effect on the Newton polygon, it does affect the resonances numerically.
 Given the parameters on the left, the resonances in the middle graph have significant deviation from the theoretical approximations.
 Decreasing $h$ from $h=0.1$ as in the rest of the paper to $h=0.01$ in the graph on right improves the accuracy.
 Note that the theory here does not give error bounds more precise than the asymptotic $o(h)$.

 \end{example}

-Our method of computing resonances, similar to \cite{Datchev_Malawo}, is given in the MATLAB code and depicted in Figure \ref{fig numerics}.
-After manual or symbolic calculation to find (eq \ref{lemma det eq}), we have the common task of finding its roots.
-However, naive gradient-descent did not work for small $h$, so we compute the zero level contours of the real and imaginary part separately and find their intersections.
+Our method of computing resonances, inspired by \cite{Datchev_Malawo} and similar to \cite{Erman_et_al_2018}, is depicted in Figure \ref{fig numerics}.
+After manual or symbolic calculation to find the determinant (eq \ref{lemma det eq}), we have the common task of finding its roots.
+However, naive gradient descent did not work for small $h$, so we compute the zero level contours of the real and imaginary part of $D_N$ separately and find their intersections.
 The former task is standard with MATLAB's fcontour(), while we require a custom function (Fast and Robust Curve Intersections by Douglas Schwarz \cite{intersections}) to compute the possibly large number of intersections.
 A graphic of this computation and the full code follows.
-Lastly, we cannot numerically guarantee that no exists resonances beyond the window we compute, but the zero level contours of $\Im z$ seem bounded.
+Lastly, we numerically found no resonances outside of the $h \log(1/h)$ regime discussed.
+With the visual confirmation from the zero level contours, we expect this computation to be reliable in the given window and less so as $\Re z\rightarrow \infty$ or $\Im z \rightarrow -\infty$.
+This latter range was initially challenging, but the zero level contours for the imaginary part do not extend too far negative in a variety of examples.